thibthib18/remote-vlc-ros/README.md

 ```
 http://ip-of-the-robot:8080
 ```
+Note, a Chromium-based browser seems to work better.

 ## Disclaimer

+- I couldn't test/evaluate the GPU version properly.
+Please refer to the original selkies project for troubleshooting arising issues.
+Any contributions/bug reports findings are most welcome.
 - Docker container currently is compatible with amd64 architecture.
 For arch64 (Nvidia Jetson) the base image has to be change (and probably some other modifications made)

 # Forked from https://github.com/selkies-project/docker-nvidia-egl-desktop